phlypinoy/CYB333_nmap_wrapper/README.md

+# Python Nmap Wrapper

-A python wrapper for nmap using subprocess module.
+A comprehensive Python wrapper for nmap with configuration profiles, structured output generation, and multi-layer architecture.